w00fpack/dilloNG/README.md

 # Overview
 [![screenshot](https://raw.githubusercontent.com/w00fpack/dilloNG/main/screenshots/main.jpg)](https://raw.githubusercontent.com/w00fpack/dilloNG/main/screenshots/main.jpg)

-Dillo is a lightweight Linux web browser that does not use Javascript..
+Dillo is a lightweight (about 10MB) Linux web browser that does not use Javascript..
 This DilloNG is a port of the official Dillo that is located at https://www.dillo.org.
 It holds new concepts that will hopefully make it into the official releases.
 This repository will also help with CI/CD automation.

 Lightweight browsers, such as Dillo, are beneficial for loading websites quickly.
 Also, lightweight web browsers can work on older hardware where common browser would take up too many resources, that could freeze up your computer.